fawda123/SWMPr/README.md

 `qaqcchk.swmpr` View a summary of the number of observations in a swmpr object that are assigned to different QAQC flags used by CDMO.
 The output is used to inform further processing but is not used explicitly.

+`rem_reps.swmpr` Remove replicate nutrient data that occur on the same day.
+The default is to average replicates.

 `subset.swmpr` Subset by dates and/or columns for a swmpr object.
 This is a method passed to the generic `subset' function provided in the base package.

 `setstep.swmpr` Format data from a swmpr object to a continuous time series at a given timestep.
 The function is used in `comb.swmpr` and can also be used with individual stations.